 Simie at twenty years of age.
 One of the oldest living dogs, now living in Switzerland.
 Once labeled unadoptable at eight.

 The labs came back "normal" but something is clearly off.
 The diagnosis is vague.
 The plan is a half-sheet of paper.
 Every question gets a version of "let's watch and see."
+Or the answer comes in the form of a prescription: Apoquel, Cytopoint, a behavioral med, a steroid.
+Something that quiets the symptom without ever asking what is causing it.

 That is not because vets do not care.
 Most of them do.
 It is because the conventional veterinary system is built for throughput and shaped by corporate and pharmaceutical incentives that were never designed with your individual pet in mind.